 The expansion moved quickly, with language versions launching in dozens of countries like England, Scandinavia, Spain, France, Italy, Holland, and many more.

 It wasn’t until 2015 when SimpleSite dropped its premium business model and decided to give away the website builder for free.
-So, it seems that SimpleSite has managed to figure out alternative ways to making money.
+So, it seems that SimpleSite has managed to figure out alternative ways of making money.
 They obviously make money by selling domain names, and this might be one of its biggest cash cows.

 SimpleSite states that 400,000 new users signup every month.
 Furthermore, over 20 million have made sites with SimpleSite since the company began.

 SimpleSite has a mission of keeping the user interface as simple as possible.
 The brand has ingrained this mindset into all of its employees, and you can tell that the user interface has seen improvements over the years.